Get Help Today(877) 648-4288

 - Traumatic grief

 The bereavement following the loss of someone who has used drugs can transform loved ones forever.
 During this time, the family member, friend, or spouse may feel anger, numbness, or sadness.
 Such a loss can make it difficult for a family member or friend to move forward in life.
 Family and friends may focus on the loss of their loved one and struggle with accepting their passing.

 Family members should also find strong support groups encouraging love and acceptance.
 This allows for everyone to remain connected to the present and have someone to lean on during a crisis.
 Likewise, family members should continue to eat healthy, get good rest, and consider talking to a therapist.
 Therapists offer the needed guidance for people struggling with such loss, and identify unhealthy patterns of behavior.
 Therapists can also teach healthy coping skills for grief.

 Start Healing from Grief and Addiction Today

 Carrying the emotional trauma of a loved one who has passed can be a difficult battle.
 Support is available to help you mourn in healthy ways.
-Treatment experts can target which facilities specialize in grief and addiction.
-Call a treatment professional toay to discover what programs and treatments are most effective.
+Treatment providers can target which facilities specialize in grief and addiction.
+Call a treatment provider today.

 What are you struggling with?